Hong Kong crypto firm hit by $200mln hack

 PHOTO

-LONDON - Hackers stole around $200 million from crypto firm Mixin early on Saturday, the company said on social media platform X on Monday.
+LONDON - Hackers stole around $200 million from crypto firm Mixin early on Saturday, the company said on social media platform X on Monday, in what researchers say is the largest crypto theft so far this year.

 Mixin, which lists its location on LinkedIn as Hong Kong, said the database of its network's cloud service provider was "attacked by hackers, resulting in the loss of some assets" and that "the funds involved are approximately US$200 million".